Kiltubbrid Shield

-The Kiltubbrid Shield is an Iron Age wooden shield from Ireland, discovered during the 19th century in the townland of Kiltubbrid, County Leitrim.
-It is probably the only perfect article of its description found in Europe, and dates from the late Celtic (La Tène) period.
+The Kiltubbrid Shield is a Bronze Age wooden shield from Ireland, discovered during the 19th century in the townland of Kiltubbrid, County Leitrim.
+It is probably the only perfect article of its description found in Europe, and dates from the Bronze Age, although it has been thought to date from the late Celtic (La Tène) period.

 Description

 The Kiltubbrid shield is a remarkably well-preserved example of an ancient Irish wooden shield.
 It was discovered in 1863, buried 3 m deep in a turf bog, at Kiltubbrid townland and just north of Lough Scur.
-The shield is a perfect specimen, oval in shape, with a perfect central boss 7.6 cm high, and seven slightly raised concentric circles (ribs), plain on the reverse, with a handle, the whole carved out of one piece of wood.
+The shield is a perfect specimen, oval in shape, with an impeccable central boss 7.6 cm high, and seven slightly raised concentric circles (ribs), plain on the reverse, with a handle, the whole carved out of a single piece of wood.
 The original measurements were 66 cm in height by 53 cm in width, with a thickness of 1.25 cm.
 Unlike ancient classic shields, through which the forearm was passed, the Irish wooden shield, grasped by the cross-piece underneath the umbo (boss), could be projected to full arm's length during battle.
 The wood was probably alder.

-The shields was probably covered with leather, painted and decorated.
-The ribs show an indentation on one side, presenting a remarkable interruption in the symmetry of the ornament.
+The shield was probably covered with leather, painted and decorated.
+The ribs show an indentation on one side, presenting an interruption in the symmetry of the ornament.
 Shrinkage may have caused the indentation.
-MacAllister wondered if the indentation is a survival of the observation-notch which adorned shield edges in medieval time, or if this interruption of circular ornament reflected a widespread taboo and superstition against closed rings which prevailed at the time.
+MacAllister wondered if the indentation is a survival of the observation-notch that adorned shield edges during the medieval period, or if this interruption of circular ornament reflected a widespread taboo and superstition against closed rings which prevailed at the time.